Creative Collection

 City of Fairfax Commission on the Arts logo

-Patriot Violins: American Voices | Music
+Patriot Violins: American Voices

 Enjoy a recorded performance featuring Academy’s Student Violin Ensemble, Patriot Violins.
 Under the direction of Ms. Claire Allen, the group presented a program of works from 20th and 21st-century American composers showcasing the diversity of compositional and performance styles in the United States.
 The concert was held in the Veteran’s Amphitheater as a part of Fairfax City’s Spotlight on the Arts festival in April 2021.

-A Look Inside: A Composer’s Process | Music
+A Look Inside: A Composer’s Process

-Kitty Fields is a music composition student studying at Mason with Professor Mark Camphouse.
-She recently shared her composition “Air for Solo Flute Unaccompanied” at the City of Fairfax Spotlight on the Arts Festival.
+Kitty Fields was a music composition student studying at Mason with Professor Emiritus Mark Camphouse.
+She shared her composition “Air for Solo Flute Unaccompanied” at the City of Fairfax Spotlight on the Arts Festival.
 Fields started experimenting with storytelling through her music in high school and met her current mentor Professor Camphouse at the Music Composition Explorations summer program at the Academy.
-Join composer Kitty Fields as she discusses her compositional process and her work, “Air for Solo Flute Unaccompanied,” written for and performed by flutist Samantha Clarke.
-The flutist and composer will discuss aspects of the work, the thought process Ms. Fields went through when writing it, and suggestions/recommendations for the performer.

-How to Sight Read Music | Music
+How to Sight Read Music

 In this video, Mr. Lucas Kremer discusses the topic of sight-reading and provides suggestions on how to approach the process.
 Sight-reading is the process of reading a new piece of music for the first time.
 Regular sight-reading practice can help musicians develop a stronger musical fluency and decrease monotony during practice sessions.
 This video is primarily geared towards middle and high school students who play any instrument!
 (Note: The musical excerpt in this video has been transposed for Eb Alto Saxophone.)

-Vibrato on the Oboe | Music
+Vibrato on the Oboe

 In this video, Ms. Madelyn Austin teaches us how to practice vibrato when playing the oboe.
 This is an introduction to the basics of one way to produce vibrato by engaging certain abdominal muscles.
 This lesson applies to intermediate oboe players who are looking to incorporate vibrato into their practice and performance.

-“Stormbreak” by Jim Casella | Music
+“Stormbreak” by Jim Casella

 This week’s video is a performance by MCAA Summer Percussion Academy 2020 participants.
-Directed by the Academy’s percussion faculty, Ben Tufts and David Singhaus, students performed a contemporary percussion ensemble piece “Stormbreak,” written by Jim Casella.
+Directed by the Academy’s Summer percussion faculty, Ben Tufts and David Singhaus, students performed a contemporary percussion ensemble piece “Stormbreak,” written by Jim Casella.
 The ensemble piece features numerous percussion instruments, including snare drum, shaker, marimba, bass drum, xylophone, toms, marching tenors, hi-hats, cowbell, drumset, tambourine, and bongos.
 The piece’s opening features nature-effect sounds and breaks into multiple rhythmic layers as more instruments are gradually added into the mix.
 After learning the music through live classes on zoom in only one week, students recorded their parts individually at home.
 This performance was edited by Scott Nurmi of MojoFactory Production, audio edited by Mr. Tufts.

-Fantasia No.3 for Solo Violin by Georg Philipp Telemann | Music
+Fantasia No.3 for Solo Violin by Georg Philipp Telemann

-This week’s video is a performance by MCAA Violin Teaching Artist, Ms. Freya Creech.
+This video is a performance by MCAA former Violin Teaching Artist, Ms. Freya Creech.
 Ms. Creech introduces us to the composer, Georg Philipp Telemann, and plays the first two movements of his Fantasia No. 3 for Solo Violin.
 We hope you enjoy!

-Violin Teaching Artist, MCAAMs.
-Freya Creech, a British/Canadian violinist, is an active soloist, chamber musician, and collaborative artist.
+Ms. Freya Creech, a British/Canadian violinist, is an active soloist, chamber musician, and collaborative artist.
 She has performed in venture throughout the United Kingdoms and Europe and with several different orchestras and ensembles, including Grammy-nominated True Concord Voices & Orhcestra.
 Ms. Creech has worked intensively in a wide range of chamber ensembles, most notably as first violinist of the Lazarus String Quartet and second violinist of the Rose Quartet.
 A passionate advocate for music education, Ms. Creech is a violin teaching artist at the Academy and takes great joy in inspiring a new generation of musicians.
 She works regularly with her own class of students and is often invited to hive guest masterclasses.

 In this video, Ms. Katie Repka teaches us about the clarinet embouchure, which is the way a clarinetist needs to shape their mouth and face to play the instrument.
 Through demonstration, Ms. Repka teaches this crucial skill for clarinetists of all ages.
 Although it is geared toward beginners, this video serves as a great refresher for anyone who plays the clarinet, no matter what level they are currently at.
 This lesson is insightful for current or future clarinetists or anyone who wants to expand their knowledge of the instrument!

-Vibrato Technique on String Instruments | Music
+Vibrato Technique on String Instruments

 OVERVIEW